What is Video Analytics for CCTV?

 Accuracy depends on the quality of the analytics engine and environmental conditions.
 Thermal imaging, infrared illumination and AI trained on outdoor datasets improve reliability.
 Outdoor environments include unpredictable factors, but advanced analytics filters out irrelevant movement to maintain consistent performance across large and remote areas.

-Do all video analytics systems rely on artificial intelligence?
+Do all CCTV video analytics systems rely on artificial intelligence?

 Older systems used basic motion detection, which struggled with changes in lighting or weather.
 Most modern analytics platforms use deep learning and computer vision for greater precision.
 AI enables the system to recognise objects, behaviour and patterns more accurately.
 Some systems use hybrid models depending on the application and hardware.